ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/Intro2CLI.md

 **11\.** Combine two files side by side

 In the situation where it is necessary to combine files by column, the command that can be used to achieve the goal is ***paste***.
-In the following example, the command combines the two files side by side, using TAB as the delimitor, and the output is redircted into a file "combined-count.txt".
-If the option **-d'\t'** is not specified, the command uses TAB as the delimitor by default.
+In the following example, the command combines the two files side by side, using TAB as the delimiter, and the output is redirected into a file "combined-count.txt".
+If the option **-d'\t'** is not specified, the command uses TAB as the delimiter by default.

     paste -d'\t' partial-count-1.txt partial-count-2.txt > combined-count.txt